GEOM4009/23Wproject_planning/Troubleshooting_FAQ.md

 What coordinate reference systems can be used with this application?
   - Any CRS used for this function must be a projected coordinate system and not a geographic projection systems
-  - Any coordiante system with an EPSG code can be entered if it is not the default option provided (Albers Equal Area)
+  - Any coordinate system with an EPSG code can be entered if it is not the default option provided (Albers Equal Area)
   - If the CRS does not have an EPSG code it can be loaded from a file that has the desired CRS